 Casio is known for packing a lot of value into their entry-level and mid-range instruments, which makes it harder for other brands to compete thanks to Casio’s aggressive pricing strategy.

 The Casio AP-470 is a good example of that.
-Being a part of Casio’s Celviano series, which seems to be a direct competitor to Yamaha’s Clavinova digital pianos, the AP-470 is considerably cheaper than the most affordable Clavinova piano (CLP-625).
+Being a part of Casio’s Celviano series, which aims to compete with Yamaha’s famous Clavinova line, the AP-470 is a lot cheaper than the most affordable Clavinova piano (CLP-735).

 But cheaper doesn’t mean better, right?